vtj0cgj/ransomwr/README.md

 If you were to get hit by ransomware and you can recgonise it as this software, the decryption software is provided in the releases (working on that)

-if you would like to commit, go ahead just dont be an appleshit
+if you would like to commit, go ahead just dont be an asshole

 thanks for reading ;D